axelarnetwork/amplifier-advisory-committee/src/chains/soroban/Soroban Report.md

 [Ackee](https://ackee.xyz/) performed a cross-check of audit reports and confirmed that from 7 findings reported by FYEO, 2 were remediated and 5 acknowledged.
 The Ottersec audit was not published during the integration report writing.

-No audit report for [Axelar Amplifier / External Gateways / Stellar](https://github.com/axelarnetwork/axelar-amplifier/tree/main/external-gateways/stellar) code was provided.
+No audit reports were provided for the custom CosmWasm external gateway contract for Stellar ([Axelar Amplifier / External Gateways / Stellar](https://github.com/axelarnetwork/axelar-amplifier/tree/main/external-gateways/stellar)).

 ### 4.2 Understanding of Deployment and Maintenance Plans

 Deployment scripts for Stellar Axelar components are provided, and the process is well documented in the [Axelar contract deployments repository](https://github.com/axelarnetwork/axelar-contract-deployments/tree/main/stellar).
 The code is well-structured, and [Ackee](https://ackee.xyz/) did not identify any violations of best practices in the development scripts.

 ### 4.3 Mitigation of Potential Risks

 Stellar and Axelar confirm that the system includes proper logging and mechanisms to effectively handle unusual situations in the network.

 ---